 We are acting as counsel to Beyond Meat, Inc., a Delaware corporation (the "Company"), in connection with the registration statement on Form S-1 filed by the Company with the Securities and Exchange Commission (the "Commission") on November 16, 2018 (File No. 333-228453), as amended (the "Registration Statement"), under the Securities Act of 1933, as amended (the "Securities Act").
-The Registration Statement relates to the registration of 8,750,000 shares of common stock of the Company, par value \$0.0001 per share (the "Firm Shares"), and 1,312,500 shares which may be purchased by the underwriters pursuant to an option to purchase additional shares (together with the Firm Shares, the "Shares").
-We understand that the Shares are to be sold to the underwriters for resale to the public as described in the Registration Statement, substantially in the form filed as an exhibit to the Registration Statement, to be entered into by and among the Company and representatives of the underwriters named therein (the "Underwriting Agreement").
+The Registration Statement relates to the registration of 9,625,000 shares of common stock of the Company, par value \$0.0001 per share, (the "Firm Shares") and 1,443,750 shares of which may be purchased by the underwriters pursuant to an option to purchase additional shares (together with the Firm Shares, the "Shares").
+We understand that the Shares are to be sold to the underwriters for resale to the public as described in the Registration Statement and pursuant to an underwriting agreement, substantially in the form filed as an exhibit to the Registration Statement, to be entered into by and among the Company and representatives of the underwriters named therein (the "Underwriting Agreement").